-I am not currently available for new work through the end of 2016, but I maintain an active engagement with games writing and hobbyist interactive fiction groups and keep a list of freelancers who work in this area.
+Even when I’m not available for new work, I maintain an active engagement with games writing and hobbyist interactive fiction groups and keep a list of freelancers who work in this area.
 If you have a project and are seeking someone to work on it, feel free to get in touch and I’ll try to offer some recommendations.

 If you have a coding question about Inform 7 or other technical aspects of interactive fiction, I strongly encourage you to post that question to a public forum such as the intfiction forum rather than emailing it directly to me.
 You’ll probably get a faster answer, and definitely get a chance to make contact with a very cool user community.